varsha14692/jayway-code/README.md

 Below steps were performed inorder to predict the overall sales by each estore in every country.
 Based on the prediction, client may dis-continue less profitable estores

-1. Data Cleansing
+1. Data Cleansing /n
  .
 Removed duplicate data
  .
 Based on answer of question 3, mising quantity can be managed.
-For now, we have removed the rows which has missing quantity.
+For now, we have removed the rows which has missing quantity./n
 2. Take the average of the total sales for each estore in each country
 3. Sort the data based on average sales
 4. Based on the final resultset, client can predict the overall sales.